 Sleep, consistent moderate exercise, and healthy eating habits lead to positive well-being

 Because no two students are alike, it is difficult to speak of rules of thumb about other habits and routines that lead to well-being, but here are some of the most crucial elements that my clients have focused upon.
 First, exercise.
 Students need not workout 7 days per week for 2 hours to stay healthy and energized.
-Two or three 30 minute college-student-exercisesessions of exercise are a good starting point for most.
+Two or three 30 minute sessions of exercise are a good starting point for most.
 One need not do more than go for a walk in the neighborhood or at a local park to stay in a decent zone of health and energy.
 If you are looking for more fitness and intensity, then definitely work that habit into your weekly routine.
 But by no means is that a required starting point.

 Second, are eating habits.
 Most teens and college students eat too much unhealthy food, though there are also those that do not eat enough.
 Three solid, balanced meals per day plus a snack is a good starting point for any adolescent or young adult.
 If you require more calories to maintain health and energy, then feel free to add on.
 Most will feel more energized by eating more selectively and less often.